REBELinBLUE/kube-guide/3-tutorial.md

 ❯ kubectl create secret generic my-app-secret --from-literal=foo=bar
 ```

 This will create a *Secret* with 1 piece of data, the key `foo` with the value `bar`.
+You can supply `--from-literal` as many times as you need.

 #### Secrets from Files

 The security minded amongst you may have noticed a problem with the previous command (and the one for creating Docker credentials), running these commands will mean that your *Secret* values are now in your shell history.

-Thankfully `kubectl` instead provides a way to load the data from files instead, like the following
+Thankfully `kubectl` provides a way to load the data from files instead, like the following.

 ```bash
 ❯ kubectl create secret generic my-private-registry --from-file=.dockerconfigjson=~/.docker/config.json --type=kubernetes.io/dockerconfigjson`
 ```

-In the case of opaque *Secrets*, you simply don't set the `--type` parameter.
+Again the `--from-file` parameter can be provided as many times as needed; in the case of opaque *Secrets*, you simply don't set the `--type` parameter.

 ### Back to Using Secrets